ppoliani/js-task-ui/README.md

 * The **gulp start** will bundle the app commonJS modules using webpack.
 It will also concatenate and uglify the third party dependencies.
 Finally, it transpile and minify the **sass** file, run all the tests using the **karma test runner** and start the server.
 * Other tools: **mocha** and **chai** for unit testing and **sinon-chai** for creating _spies_, _stubs_ and _mocks_
 * **BEM Methodology** was used for css
+* I haven't use **jsLint/jsHint** for this solution; However, I do add these tasks tho the gulp build process